-"You must apply for a place in the reception year group (Year R) even if your child is already attending the nursery class at an infant or primary school.
+"You must apply for a place in the reception year group (Year R) even if your child is already the nursery class at a primary school.
 This is because a place at a nursery class does not guarantee your child a full-time place at that school.
 Even if you already have an older child attending the school you need to apply for a place for your younger child."